International Moving Company License #: FMC 022380N

 The Intermodal Shipping Container Explained

-The intermodal shipping container is the unsung hero of modern technology.
-It enables the logistics that let us move your cargo from one side of the earth to the other efficiently at a reasonable cost.
-Today these containers are ubiquitous.
-You will see them wherever you go around the world.
-Near any port, you will see high stacks of them, ready to be loaded or unloaded and shipped anywhere within hours.
+The intermodal shipping container is the unsung hero of modern logistics.
+It enables the efficient movement of cargo from one side of the earth to the other at a reasonable cost.
+Today, these containers are ubiquitous; you will see them wherever you go around the world.
+Near any port, you will find high stacks of them, ready to be loaded or unloaded and shipped anywhere within hours.

-The container as we know it today was introduced in the 1950s and went on to transform the world.
+The container as we know it today was introduced in the 1950s and has since transformed global trade.
 In the following years, ports were rebuilt to accommodate them, as were tributary and distributary industries.

-In recent years, modern technology has allowed ship companies to build larger ships with smaller crews.
-To accommodate them, harbors have been deepened, and even the Panama Canal was widened, all because of (or thanks to!) these simple, yet ingenious, boxes of metal.
+In recent years, modern technology has allowed shipping companies to build larger ships with smaller crews.
+To accommodate these ships, harbors have been deepened, and even the Panama Canal was widened—all thanks to these simple yet ingenious metal boxes.

-The same containers that will move your household from the USA to a new country, will also be used for sending goods, mail, and most of the world’s cargo.
-You will see probably also these containers used for many other uses on the land, which oftentimes causes some confusion.
+The same containers that will move your household goods from the USA to a new country will also be used for sending goods, mail, and most of the world’s cargo.
+You will likely also see these containers repurposed for various uses on land, which can sometimes cause confusion.

 Shipping Containers for International Relocations

-There are many types of containers that have been developed along the lines of the ubiquitous container that are used for domestic and land shipping but are not used in International Movers .
-As you drive along the highways, you probably notice 8’ or 10’ containers that are often used in the USA for domestic shipping.
+There are many types of containers developed for domestic and land shipping, but only a few are used for international relocations.
+As you drive along the highways, you may notice 8’ or 10’ containers often used in the USA for domestic shipping.

-For international relocations, the only containers that are used are 20’, 40’, and 40’ high cube containers.
-Occasionally other containers are used for commercial cargo, but not for household goods.
+For international relocations, the only containers used are 20’, 40’, and 40’ high cube containers.
+Occasionally, other containers are used for commercial cargo, but not for household goods.

-There are also containers that are tunnels meaning that they have doors at either end.
-There are those who have who open to the length of the container, and those without a roof (used for things like coal).
-These are not in use in international shipments of household goods.
+There are also containers with doors at either end, and those that open along the length of the container, as well as those without a roof (used for things like coal).
+However, these are not used for international shipments of household goods.

-All of the containers that we use have a single set of doors that are closed with a seal by SDC International Shipping movers.
-The seal on the container will usually remain intact until your container is delivered to your destination.
+All of the containers we use have a single set of doors that are sealed by SDC International Shipping movers.
+The seal on the container usually remains intact until your container is delivered to your destination.

 [This seal may be broken if your container is manually inspected.
-There are also some countries that require that goods be transferred to moving vans for delivery, in these cases you more than likely won’t see the container at the destination.]
+Some countries require that goods be transferred to moving vans for delivery; in these cases, you may not see the container at the destination.]

-Any container that goes on a ship needs to be certified as being sea-worthy.
-This means that they have been checked that they can be properly sealed to protect the cargo from seawater and that the integrity of the container is maintained, meaning that it can support fully packed containers stacked on top of it.
+Any container that goes on a ship must be certified as sea-worthy.
+This means it has been checked to ensure it can be properly sealed to protect the cargo from seawater and that the integrity of the container is maintained, meaning it can support fully packed containers stacked on top of it.

 Shipping Container Dimensions